sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our client, a  high-end restaurant, ran a campaign to promote their new "Afternoon Tea Club" - an initiative that costs a customer $500 per year for membership, but offers exclusive monthly tea parties.
+Earlier in the year, our client, ABC Grocery, ran a campaign to promote their new veg box subscription - an initiative that costs a customer $100 per year for membership.

-For the campaign promoting the club, customers were put randomly into three groups - the first group received a low-quality, low-cost mailer in black and white on cheap paper, the second group received a high-quality, high-cost mailer, on glossy high-quality card and the third group was a control group, receiving no mailer at all.
+For the campaign promoting the subscription, customers were put randomly into three groups - the first group received a low-quality, low-cost mailer in black and white on cheap paper, the second group received a high-quality, high-cost mailer, on glossy high-quality card and the third group was a control group, receiving no mailer at all.

-The client knows that customers who were contacted, signed up for the Club at a far higher rate than the control group, but now wants to understand if there is a significant difference in sign-up rate between the cheap mailer and the expensive mailer.
+The client knows that customers who were contacted, signed up for the subscription at a far higher rate than the control group, but now wants to understand if there is a significant difference in sign-up rate between the cheap mailer and the expensive mailer.
 This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI!

 <br>
 <br>